 In 1999, Saarenketo had a Master's diploma in hand and a newly-wed bride on his arm.
 The couple was contemplating a move to Germany, where they had already spent a year in Stuttgart.
 The plans changed, however, as they decided to stay in Finland with their five-week-old daughter, Sofia.

 Professor Kirsimarja Blomqvist, who hired Saarenketo at LUT, explains what happened next:

 "I recruited Sami and Professor Olli Kuivalainen at the turn of the millennium when I was setting up a multidisciplinary research center, the Telecom Business Research Center (TBRC), at LUT.
 Sami had been working for a telecom operator, and I was looking for people with expertise in both business and technology.
-Sami was rather shy at the beginning but came out of his shell as time passed," says Blomqvist, Professor of Knowledge Management at the LUT School of Business and Development.
+Sami was rather shy at the beginning but came out of his shell as time passed," says Blomqvist, Professor of Knowledge Management at the LUT Business School.

 At the time, telecommunications operators only transmitted phone calls.
 An example of TBRC's research topics was how the operators could develop value-added services with growth companies.

 Only a small share of TBRC's budget came from the university.
 The center collaborated extensively with both small and large ICT companies.
 The team started out with a few employees but kept growing with the phone carrier Sonera as its largest investor.